isayaeli/isayaeli/README.md

 ### About Me

-    - A certified integration developer WSO2 and Apache Camel and Gravitee,
+    - A certified integration developer WSO2 and Apache Camel and Gravitee
     - Software Engineer for both Web and Mobile
     - I love creating positive impact for my community through technology